Doctor of Engineering in Engineering

 On-Campus and Distance Education Degree Programs

-Additional coursework may be added by petition to the approved degree plan by the student’s advisory committee if such additional coursework is deemed necessary to correct deficiencies in the student’s academic preparation.
+Additional coursework may be added to the approved degree plan through DPSS, if deemed necessary by the student’s advisory committee, to correct deficiencies in the student’s academic preparation.
 No changes can be made to the degree plan once the student’s Request for Final Examination or Request for Final Examination Exemption is approved by the Graduate and Professional School.

 On-Campus and Distance Education Degree Programs